tus/tusd/docs/_getting-started/configuration.md

 $ tusd -host 127.0.0.1 -port 1337
 ```

 Once running, tusd accepts HTTP/1.1 requests on the configured port.
 If [HTTPS/TLS](#httpstls) is configured, tusd will also accept HTTP/2 connection, thanks to [Go's transparent support](https://pkg.go.dev/net/http#hdr-HTTP_2).
-HTTP/3 and QUIC is currently not supported without the use of an external proxy.
+HTTP/3 and QUIC is currently not supported by tusd directly and requires the use of a reverse proxy.

 ### UNIX socket